andystopia/motra/help/for-the-analysts.md

 believe python will manage your path for that install, but and hopefully, you don't need to do this path work, but sometimes you do.

+## On Windows
+Type "Edit the system environment variables" into the search menu on the taskbar.
+Hit the button in the dialog that pops up, and then click the path variable and click edit, add the python installation directory if it isn't already there in a new cell.

 ## Digging In